ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

 1. *Now* let's run the app to see our real articles coming from `newsapi.org`. :tada:
      <img src="images/real_articles_from_api.png" height="600" title="Real articles from The Internet" alt="alt text">

-1. There's some improvements we can make to our code quality before going further.
+1. There are some improvements we can make to our code quality before going further.
 Let's make our URL creation a bit more flexible:
     ```swift
     class NewsFetcher {
         private let baseURL = "https://newsapi.org"